jacobdbt2100/dbt_postgres_git_setup/README.md

 **7. targets**
   - Auto-generated folder by dbt.
-  - Stores compiled SQL and temporary run artifacts.
+  - Stores compiled SQL and temporary run artefacts.
   - You usually do not edit it.

 **8. tests**